A. PREPARATORY ACTIONS

 A.4) concerning the implementation needs of the Birds and Habitats Directive and in particular on the management needs of Natura 2000 and conservation priorities of protected habitats and species.
 The action will build on the project’s deliverables (methodologies, plans, maps, tools, etc.) and other available sources (legislation, EU guidance documents, past LIFE project deliverables, scientific research) in order to create thematic and/or regional cycles of innovative, engaging, practical, physical and virtual capacity building and training opportunities and therefore address identified needs, make use of available opportunities, facilitate the application of the proposed tools and support the project’s field actions.
 All material (presentations, webinars, publications, guidance documents, manuals, case studies, exercises, etc.) produced will be made widely available through actions E.1 and E.2 in order to ensure the highest level of outreach and transferability, improved access to available knowledge and systematic guidance.

-D.1.
-Monitoring of the project’s contribution to the implementation of Greek Prioritised Action Framework (PAF), the success of the capacity building actions and the mobilization of
+D.1 Monitoring of the project’s contribution to the implementation of the Greek Prioritised Action Framework (PAF) 2014-2020, the overall progress of the Greek PAF 2014-2020, the drafting/revision of the Greek PAF 2021-2027 and the success of the capacity building actions

-D.2.
-Monitoring the environmental impact of the implementation of Natura 2000 sites Management Plans (MPs)
+D.2 Monitoring the environmental impact of the implementation of Natura 2000 sites Management Plans

-D.3.
-Monitoring the environmental impact of the implementation of the APs at national scale
+D.3 Monitoring the environmental impact of the implementation of the Action Plans at national scale

 All D actions will commence beyond the 1st phase of the project and will focus on monitoring the